yinkaiw/yinkaiw.github.io/_pages/about.md

 **News!**
+* 03/16 Paper titled "Small Molecule Generation via Disentangled Representation Learning. " has been accepted by Bioinformatics.
 * 02/17 Paper titled " Dataset Geography: Mapping Language Data to Language Users." has been accepted by ACL 2022.
 * 12/14 Start working with Dr. Lingfei Wu and Dr. Xiaojie Guo in JD.com.
 * 12/7 Paper titled "Graph-based Ensemble Machine Learning for Student Performance Prediction" has been accepted in AAAI(AI4EDU, DLG'22).